Skip to main content

 Step 1: Choose Your Framework

-Select an error typology:
+Pick an error typology:

 • MQM — Industry standard, highly customizable

-• Custom - Based on specific needs
+• Custom — Based on your specific needs

 Step 2: Define Quality Tiers